3 Challenges & Solutions in Milling, Blending Paints & Coatings

 When blending paint ingredients, particle size can make it easier or harder to disperse pigments in solvent.
 The smaller the particle size, the more surface area, and the more pigment particles will tend to agglomerate — so it’s not enough to know your tolling partner has the right particle dispersion equipment.

-Process knowledge is key in selecting the right additives and agents for wetting, dispersing, and stabilizing, in addition to choosing the right blending technology.
+Expertise in the process is crucial for selecting suitable additives and agents for wetting, dispersing, and stabilizing, alongside the appropriate technology.
 Milling and blending technologies not only help ensure homogenous dispersion throughout the batch of liquid slurry; they also help create a more stable mixture that resists settling and sedimentation.

 Wet and dry dispersion processes in paints, inks, and coatings can also call for specialty in-process dispersion additives or particle surface treatments to achieve precise characteristics such as surface tension or other particle behavior.

-Powder coatings can require multiple milling and grinding methods in a specific, prescribed series to achieve uniform dispersion and predictable, consistent quality.
+Powder coatings may undergo a series of prescribed milling and grinding to ensure uniform dispersion and consistent quality.
 First, ingredients may be individually milled to their various required particle sizes.
 Next, they may be melted and blended using an extrusion method such as a twin screw extruder.
 The resulting blended product requires another milling step before it can be used.

-After powder coating ingredients are milled and blended, often in a twin screw extruder, they need to be milled to a fine powder or micronized, sometimes using several mill types in succession — such as a roller mill followed by a hammer mill or a jet mill and classifier — to achieve the necessary final particle size (typically 15 to 60 microns) and shape.
+After powder coating ingredients are milled and blended, often in a twin screw extruder, they need to be milled to a fine powder or micronized.
+Sometimes, several mill types are used in succession — such as a roller mill followed by a hammer mill or a jet mill and classifier — to achieve the necessary final particle size (typically 15 to 60 microns) and shape.

-Process adjustments and specialty services such as cryo-milling or particle surface conditioning may be needed.
-This can involve special coatings and treatments to apply a thin film at the particle level on pigment surfaces to achieve specific final product qualities.
+To enhance the hiding power of paint, method and process adjustments and specialty services such as cryo-milling or particle surface conditioning may be required.
+This involves applying special coatings and treatments to create a thin film at the particle level on pigment surfaces, ensuring specific product qualities are achieved.

-FINDING THE RIGHT TOLL PROCESSOR FOR PIGMENTS, PAINTS, INKS, AND COATINGS
+SELECTING THE IDEAL TOLL PROCESSOR FOR PIGMENTS, PAINTS, INKS, AND COATINGS

-So many types of milling, blending, and dispersion equipment — along with so many possible process steps, technologies, and fine adjustments — add up to almost infinite combinations of capabilities in the hands of an expert toll processor.
+The paint production process can use an array of milling, blending, and dispersion equipment.
+Coupled with various process steps, technologies, and fine adjustments, there are nearly infinite combinations of capabilities a skilled toll processor can achieve.
 That’s why it’s so important to choose a toll processing partner that brings more than just advanced equipment to the job.

 Having the capacity to meet your toll milling, blending, and dispersion challenges demands a scientific approach to problem-solving, years of experience, and the technical expertise of a trusted team.
 Material scientists, engineers, and equipment operators with years of experience in pigments, inks, paints, and coatings will approach your project with a deep understanding of your challenges and goals, and a solid foundation in processing formulations like yours.

-If you’re looking for more information about milling technologies and how they apply to different types of projects, our Milling Methods Comparison Guide is a great place to start.
+For detailed insights into milling technologies and their applications within the paint production process, explore our comprehensive Milling Methods Comparison Guide.
 Just click below to download.
-And if you have questions or want to reach out, it’s easy to contact us.
+And if you have questions or want to reach out, it’s easy to contact CPS.